 FLASHBACK 17 YEARS: Small-Town Ohio, USA …

 For the previous two years I’d been languishing in Spanish class, taught by Mrs. Black, who never shaved her legs but wore nylons that made all the one-inch hairs appear to grow straight up.
-It still makes me shudder.
+It’s indelibly etched in my memory.